Learn to generate an Android Vector Drawable from a variable icon font.

 Before we make a Vector Drawable let’s draw an SVG so we can look at it in a browser and confirm the expected result.

 In a stunning stroke of luck Skrifa has an example of drawing an svg path.
-You can implement your own pen or use BezPathPen (cargo add write-fonts) to generate a BezPath and call BezPath::to_svg to get the path.
+Implement your own pen:

 To display an svg we’ll need to wrap some boilerplate around our path.
 Notably, we’ll have to specify the rectangular region of svg space we want to look at via the viewBox attribute.
 Conveniently Google style icon fonts draw into a square space starting at 0,0 and extending to (upem, upem).
 You can get upem from the head table by calling .head() on your FontRef.